 But here’s the reality: most exes don’t come back.
 And even if they do, keeping them after you got back together is even less likely to happen.

 Don’t believe me?
 Here, I’ll prove it to you.

-Below I’ll show the real numbers and facts behind three studies on how often exes come back that I see plastered across every “get your ex back” related website, and reveal how the gurus distort and misrepresent them.
+Below I’ll show the real numbers and facts behind three studies on how often exes come back that I see plastered across every “get your ex back” website, and reveal how fake gurus distort and misrepresent them.